ITTechnic/PikiOs/README.md

 Advanced Raspberry Pi Kiosk management.
 BETA VERSION - This is not stable yet and may require manual config

-This started as a fork of [FullPageOs](https://github.com/guysoft/FullPageOS) but has changed so much that is not really compatible any more
+This started as a fork of [FullPageOs](https://github.com/guysoft/FullPageOS) but has changed so much that is not really compatible any more, and I feel my roadmap is quite different, therefore I made it into a new distribution

 This project is only possible thanks to the hard work of the original developers of FullPageOS.

 ## Piki Tool